CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 Tankless water heaters have about [25%](https://www.gminsights.com/industry-analysis/water-heater-market) market share and electric water heaters already have [~50%](https://www.gminsights.com/industry-analysis/water-heater-market) revenue share in the US.

-Electric water heaters are typically run on 240 V outlets, so we run into the same problem as with ovens and dryers: the Impulse battery strategy is not required because this problem has already been solved by using higher voltage outlets.
+Electric water heaters typically run on 240 V outlets, so we run into the same problem as with ovens and dryers: the Impulse battery strategy is not required because this problem has already been solved by using higher voltage outlets.

-Furthermore, a water heater is an appliance that isn't commonly used for long uninterrupted periods of time, so my strategy of calculating battery size is not quite applicable.
+However, not all homes have 240 V outlets ready for electric water heaters.
+There's a niche where customers don't want to wire 240 V to the location of their water heater and could use a battery water heater instead.

-A water heater also doesn't match the Impulse Labs aesthetic.
+Also, a water heater is an appliance that isn't commonly used for long uninterrupted periods of time, so my strategy of calculating battery size is not quite applicable.
+A more reasonable battery size of 4 kWh for an hour of continuous full-power operation, then falling back to 1 kW from the wall.

 ### <b>Washing Machines</b>